Skip to main content

 • symptoms not improving after 2 days

-• thick yellow or green discharge
+• thick yellow or green discharge that keeps coming back

 • your child wears contact lenses